livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 9.5 Peer

-A peer is a remote node that participates in sync with a node.
+`peer` is a remote node that participates in sync with a node.

 Constraints: